-OVERVIEW: The CMS Fund is part of the College Music Society, a consortium of musicians, conservators, and academics dedicated to promoting music research, education, creation, and outreach.
-Its awards support both students and educators, mostly for projects focused on instruction or community engagement.
-Eligibility is restricted to CMS members.
-Awards range from $200 to $2,000 in size.
+OVERVIEW: The CMS Fund is a branch of the College Music Society, a consortium of musicians, conservators, and academics dedicated to promoting music research, education, creation, and outreach.
+It supports both students and educators, mostly for projects focused on instruction or community engagement.

-IP TAKE: The fund’s awards are modest, but if you’re a music educator looking to gain recognition for your teaching accomplishments or a professor or grad student developing a community-centered project, this is a funder worth reaching out to.
+IP TAKE: The fund’s awards are modest, but if you are a music educator looking to gain recognition for your teaching accomplishments or a professor or grad student developing a community-centered project, this funder is worth reaching out to.

-PROFILE: The CMS Fund is housed within The College Music Society, which was founded in 1958 by when the College Music Association and the Society for Music in Liberal Arts Colleges merged into a single organization.
+PROFILE: The CMS Fund is housed within The College Music Society, which was founded in 1958 when the College Music Association and the Society for Music in Liberal Arts Colleges merged into a single organization.
 The CMS Fund “supports exemplary and innovative projects of the Society's members to bring to the wider public community the accomplishments of the music profession in higher education.”
 CMS offers three grant opportunities in the music space: CMS Instructional Technology Initiative Award, Community Engagement Seed Grants, and Education in Music.

-The CMS Fund also offers graduate students in music will find support in the CMS-Yamaha In-Residence Fellowship Award.
+The CMS Fund also offers graduate students in music the opportunity to apply for the CMS-Yamaha In-Residence Fellowship Award.
 This $2,000 award is given “to a graduate professional music student pursuing engagement and outreach activities,” enabling him or her “to create and complete a residency in a community institution, including educational, artistic, and civic enterprises during the subsequent academic year.”
-As an additional requirement, the applicant’s major studio teacher and music unit executive must sign off on the application and give the awardee support in program development and operation.

 Grants are modest and range from $200 to $2,000.
-In all cases, applications are due in mid-May, with award winners announced in early July.
+In all cases, applications are due in around early July, with award winners announced in late July.
 Applicants must be CMS members in order to be eligible for consideration.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).